TheIcyStar/CMPSC441-AI-HayDay-Solver/docs/project-report.typ

 #pagebreak()
 == Conclusion
 === Challenges
-1. Efficiency of solving algorithms
+1. Data modeling
+2. Acquiring game assets
-2. Managing large game data
+3. Managing large game data
-3. Data Modeling
+4. Efficiency of solving algorithms
+5. Time constraints and split focuses

 === Future Improvements
 #[

   #set par(first-line-indent: 3em)
   Several enhancements are planned to expand the scope and depth of this project.
+Some of the planned content expansions include:

-The level cap will be increased to allow for more progression and gameplay variety.
-Additional game systems such as fishing and mining will be incorporated to create a richer simulation environment.
-The order mechanics will also be expanded to include more complex scenarios like time-limited boat orders.
+  - Increasing the level cap to allow for more progression and gameplay variety.
+  - Adding support for more game systems, such as fishing and mining, to create a richer simulation environment.
+  - Expanding the order mechanics to include more complex scenarios like time-limited boat orders.

   Beyond content additions, the project will explore different solving algorithms and conduct a comparison analysis between them to evaluate their relative performance and efficiency.]
-== References

-1.
-2.
+=== Source Code
+See the project's GitHub page for source code:
+#text(blue)[#link("https://github.com/TheIcyStar/CMPSC441-AI-HayDay-Solver")[Hay Day Solver GitHub]]